joeynmt/joeynmt/docs/source/faq.rst

   The code operates on mini-batches, i.e., blocks of inputs instead of single inputs.
 Several inputs are grouped into one mini-batch.
 This grouping can either be done by defining a maximum number of sentences to be in one mini-batch (`batch_type: "sentence"`), or by a maximum number of tokens (`batch_type: "token"`).
 For Transformer models, mini-batching is usually done by tokens.

 - **Do I need a warm-up scheduler with the Transformer architecture?**
-   No. The 'Noam scheduler' that was introduced with the original Transformer architecture works well for the data sets (several millions) described in the `paper (Vaswani et al. 2017)<https://arxiv.org/pdf/1706.03762.pdf>_`.
+   No. The 'Noam scheduler' that was introduced with the original Transformer architecture works well for the data sets (several millions) described in the `paper (Vaswani et al. 2017) <https://arxiv.org/pdf/1706.03762.pdf>`_.
 However, on different data it might require a careful tuning of the warm-up schedule.
-We experienced good performance with the plateau scheduler as well, which is usally easier to tune. `Popel and Bojar (2018)<https://ufal.mff.cuni.cz/pbml/110/art-popel-bojar.pdf>_` give further tips on how to tune the hyper-parameters for the Transformer.
+We experienced good performance with the plateau scheduler as well, which is usally easier to tune. `Popel and Bojar (2018) <https://ufal.mff.cuni.cz/pbml/110/art-popel-bojar.pdf>`_ give further tips on how to tune the hyper-parameters for the Transformer.

 Data
 ^^^^
 - **Does JoeyNMT pre-process my data?**
     JoeyNMT does *not* include any pre-processing like tokenization, filtering by length ratio, normalization or learning/applying of BPEs.
-   For that purpose, you might find the tools provided by the Moses decoder useful, as well as the `subwordnmt <https://github.com/rsennrich/subword-nmt>`_ library for BPEs.
+    For that purpose, you might find the tools provided by the Moses decoder useful (standard , as well as the `subwordnmt <https://github.com/rsennrich/subword-nmt>`_ library for BPEs.
+An example of a pre-processing pipeline is show in the `data preparation script for IWLST 2014 <https://github.com/joeynmt/joeynmt/blob/master/scripts/get_iwslt14_bpe.sh>`_.
     However, the training data gets *filtered* by the ``max_sent_length`` (keeping all training instances where source and target are up to that length) that you specify in the data section of the configuration file.
     You can find an example of a data pre-processing pipeline `here <https://github.com/bricksdont/joeynmt-toy-models/blob/master/scripts/preprocess.sh>`_.

+- **Does JoeyNMT post-process your data?**
+  JoeyNMT does generally *not* perform any post-processing like detokenization, recasing or the like.
+The only exception is when you run it with ´level='bpe'´ -- then it *merges* the BPEs for your convenience.
+This holds for computing validation BLEU and test BLEU scores, so that they're not computed on subwords, but the previously split tokens.

 Debugging
 ^^^^^^^^^